adamant-antithesis/yt_dlp_gui/README.md

 ```
 3. Activate the virtual environment:
 ```
-On Windows - env\Scripts\activate
+On Windows - ./venv/Scripts/activate
-On macOS and Linux - source env/bin/activate
+On macOS and Linux - source venv/bin/activate
 ```
 4. Install dependencies:
 ```